ibm-cloud-docs/watsonxdata/ingest_presto_cli.md

    |target-table|Data migration target table. `<catalog>.<schema>.<table1>`.
 This is a mandatory parameter to run an ingestion job.
 Example: `<iceberg.demo.customer1>`|`--target-table <TARGET_TABLES>`|
    |trust-store-path|Path of the truststore to access the ingestion engine.
 This is used to establish SSL connections.
 This is a mandatory parameter to run an ingestion job.|`--trust-store-path <TRUST_STORE_PATH>`|
    |trust-store-password|Password of truststore to access the ingestion engine.
 This is used to establish SSL connections.
 This is a mandatory parameter to run an ingestion job.|`--trust-store-password <TRUST_STORE_PASSWORD>`|
-{: caption="Table 1.
-Command line options and variables" caption-side="bottom"}
+{: caption="Command line options and variables" caption-side="bottom"}

 * **Configuration file** option